estuary/flow/site/docs/reference/editing.md

 Connectors are updated periodically.
 In some cases, required fields are added or removed.
 When you edit a capture or materialization, you'll need to update the configuration to comply with the current connector version.
+You may need to change a property's formatting or add a new field.

+Additionally, certain updates to capture connectors can affect the way available collections are named.
+After editing, the connector may map a data resource to new collection with a different name.

+For example, say you have capture that writes to a collection called `post/fruity_pebbles/nutritionFacts`.
+You begin to edit the capture using the latest version of the connector.
+The connector detects the same set of nutrition facts data, but maps it to a collection called `post/fruity_pebbles/nutrition-facts`.
+If you continue to publish the edited capture, both collections will persist, but new data will be written to the new collection.

-To see check if a connector has been updated:
+To check if a connector has been updated:

 * Go to the **Admin** tab and view the list of connectors.
 Each tile shows the date it was last updated.
 * Check the connector's [documentation](./Connectors/README.md).
-Pertinent updates, if any, are noted in the **Changelog**.
+Pertinent updates, if any, are noted in the **Changelog** section.

 ## Considerations for name changes